shraacha/cs488/A2/README.md

 $ ./A2
 ```

-Note that the code uses C++17 features (this is reflected in the A2 premake).
+Note that the code uses C++17 features (this is reflected in the A2 premake file).
 The graphics lab machines seemed to support this.

 # Manual
 ## Comments / Known Issues